The density structure of supersonic self-gravitating turbulence: Physical models for the PDF parameters

-Examining the figures, it is clear that either the global or the case-by-case fits yield predicted values of $\sigma_{\rm s}$ and $\sg$ that are in reasonably good agreement with the measurements, and capture both the correct mean values and the dependence on $\mach$; the model-predicted dependence on $\alphavir$ is also consistent with the simulation measurements, although in this case our limited dynamic range in $\alphavir$ and the noisiness of the simulation results means that no dependence on $\alphavir$ at all would probably be almost an equally-good model.
-Nonetheless, this experiment demonstrates that our simple procedure of modifying the value of $b$ seems to repair most of the problems in the models. \autoref{tab:b_param_fit} shows that the values of $b_{\rm eff}$ requires for this purpose are significantly greater than the $b=0.4$ expected for a natural mix of compressive and solenoidal modes, and are substantially closer to the $b=1$ expected for purely compressive turbulence.
+\autoref{tab:b_param_fit} shows that the values of $b_{\rm eff}$ predicted by either the case-by-case or global versions our linear model are significantly greater than the $b=0.4$ expected for a natural mix of compressive and solenoidal modes, and are substantially closer to the $b=1$ expected for purely compressive turbulence.
 In the case where we allow different values of $b_{\rm eff}$ for different $\alphavir$, the effective driving parameter shows a clear anti-correlation with the virial parameter of the simulation.
-As the relative strength of gravity increases ($\avir$ decreases), the effective driving parameter increases, consistent with the idea that, in these simulations, gravity is providing a substantial contribution to the turbulent velocity, and that it drives predominantly compressive modes.
-We acknowledge, however, that this is just one possible explanation for the discrepancies between the models and the data, one that we have adopted largely on the basis of simplicity and the principle of making minimal modifications to existing models.
+As the relative strength of gravity increases ($\avir$ decreases), the effective driving parameter increases, consistent with the idea that, in these simulations, gravity is providing a substantial contribution to the turbulent velocity, and that it drives predominantly compressive modes (as suggested by \citealt{Jaupart2020}).
+This experiment demonstrates that our simple linear model for $b_{\rm eff}$ accomplishes our goal of predicting the transition point solely from the simulation parameters, without relying on an explicit fit to the LN part of the density PDF.
+We acknowledge, however, that this is just one possible approach.
 Other modifications to \autoref{eq:LNwidth} are certainly plausible, and with our limited and noisy sampling of parameter space, we are not in a position to rule out such approaches.